Mistydz/Astro/README.md

 #### Version 1.1

 - Features
-  - Added user country and flag
+  - Added user country and flag (removed)
 - Fixes
   - Max allowed wanted level as 5099
   - if level wanted is inferior to current level then replace wanted level with (current level + 1)